Forward Thinking. Client Focused. Commercial Real Estate Brokerage

 HOW DO BROKERS GET PAID?

 Listing agents earn a commission that is paid by the landlord.
-It varies by brokerage firm but in our area it is typically between 3% – 6% of the total lease value.
+It varies by brokerage firm.

 Tenant brokers are typically paid by the landlord, via the listing agent (a 50/50 split is common).